The complexity of smooth words over binary alphabets: Introduction

-Facing the difficulties raised by $\kappa$, researchers started to investigate its variations in the hope of finding better answers.
-The first idea is to change the alphabet: if $a$ and $b$ are two different integers, let $\kappa_{a,b}$ denote the fixed point of the run-length encoding starting with $a$ over the binary alphabet $\{a,b\}$.
-The Oldenburger-Kolakoski word is then denoted by $\kappa_{2,1}$ and we easily observe that $\kappa_{1,2} = 1 \kappa_{2,1}$, so the next word to bring attention is
+Facing the difficulties raised by $\kappa$, researchers started to investigate similar sequences in the hope of finding better answers.
+The first idea is to change the alphabet: if $a$ and $b$ are two different integers, let $\kappa_{a,b}$ denote the infinite fixed point of the run-length encoding starting with $a$ over the binary alphabet $\{a,b\}$.
+The Oldenburger-Kolakoski sequence is then denoted by $\kappa_{2,1}$ and we easily observe that $\kappa_{1,2} = 1 \kappa_{2,1}$, so the next word to bring attention is

 Dekking had already noticed in \cite{Dekking79} that $\kappa_{3,1}$ is morphic, and in \cite{BS} the authors extensively studied its properties.
-In particular it is linearly recurrent, it has linear complexity and it has algebraic letter frequencies that are different from $1/2$ (the frequency of the letter 3 is approximately 0.6028).
-Interestingly, $\kappa_{3,1}$ is not the only word with these properties: in the overview \cite{Sing10}, Sing showed that all words $\kappa_{a,b}$ are generated by a primitive substitution when $a+b$ is even.
+In particular it is linearly recurrent, it has linear complexity and it has algebraic letter frequencies that are different from $1/2$ (the frequency of $3$'s is approximately 0.6028).
+Interestingly, $\kappa_{3,1}$ is not the only word with these properties: in the overview \cite{Sing10}, Sing showed that all sequences $\kappa_{a,b}$ are generated by a primitive substitution when $a+b$ is even.